-Some times change is what your business needs.
-From managing short-term pain to longer-term needs, there's a lot to consider when making a switch.
+Some times change is what your ecommerce business needs.
+From managing short-term pain to longer-term needs, there's a lot to consider switching your merchant services account.
 Focusing on these four areas might help.

 Why do merchants switch payment processors?
 Reasons vary but may include considerations such as reliability, cost control, product offerings, and customer service.
 If you’re just starting out, or if you think the time is right to change your payments provider, where should you begin?
 To help with your decision making process, here are four areas to consider.

-Are you getting the attention you need from your current processor?
-Processing online payments can be challenging and a helpful hand might be invaluable when issues arise.
+Are you getting the attention you need from your current payment solution provider?
+Internet merchant accounts can be challenging and a helpful hand might be invaluable when issues arise.
 As you evaluate new processors, ask what their customer service includes and evaluate how it complements your business model.
 Access to 24-7 technical support might be a must, or perhaps you need the hands-on support of a dedicated customer service team.
 Be sure to pick a model that makes sense for your business needs.

 It’s important to find a processor that meets your current needs in terms of size, customer service, and overall processing power.
 But will they be able to support you in the future?
 Consider the long-term goals of your business and make sure your processor is well equipped to grow with you.
 For instance, you may only require core processing capabilities today, but as your business expands you may require additional solutions like advanced fraud and security tools or actionable customer insight data.